-If your swimmer is interested in participating in the Big Fish/ Little Fish program, please complete this form by May 28.
+If your swimmer is interested in participating in the Big Fish/ Little Fish program, we will have a form for you to fill out by the end of May.
 We want to have Fish families matched by the first dual meet.

 After you sign up, you will be assigned to a Fish family, which will be posted at the pool and on the website.

 For more information, any questions, or if you need to withdraw from the Fish program, please notify Natalie Messersmith at email@example.com.